pombredanne/fuckitruby/README.md

 * srsly?

-  well it's not for production use , but it combines several really cool hacks
+  well it's not for production use, but it combines several really cool libraries

   it looks for the local variables in the offending scope using [binding_of_caller](https://github.com/banister/binding_of_caller),